AmirSolt/Unity-Polytube/README.md

 Polytube.SessionRecorder.Main.Start();
 ```

-This starts recording the game window and saves the files to `Application.temporaryCachePath`.
+This starts recording the game window and saves the files to `Application.temporaryCachePath`. this does not run inside the editor.

 > **🚨 IMPORTANT:** Make sure to obtain proper consent agreements before recording.
 Respect user's privacy,